telerik/kendo-ui-core/docs/framework/spa/view.md

 ---
 title: View
+page_title: View | Kendo UI Single-Page Application
+description: "Learn how to handle the view class in a Kendo UI Single-Page Application."
+slug: viewclass_kendoui_singlepageapplication
 position: 4
 ---

-# View Overview
+# View

-The **View** class instantiates and handles the events of a certain screen from the application.
-Widget/DOM event handling and data binding can be performed through **MVVM** or **declarative data attribute initialization**.
+The `View` class instantiates and handles the events of a certain screen from the application.
+Widget and DOM event handling and data binding can be performed through MVVM or declarative data attribute initialization.

+## Getting Started

-The view content may be specified as an string containing HTML, or by passing the id of the script element containing the HTML markup.
+The view content may be specified either:

+* As a string containing HTML, or
+* By passing the id of the script element containing the HTML markup

 By default, the view wraps its content in a `div` element.
 The element type can be changed using the `tagName` configuration option.

-## Creating a View from HTML String
+### Create View from HTML String

+The example below demonstrates how to create a view from an HTML string.

+###### Example

     <script>
         var index = new kendo.View('<span>Hello World!</span>');
     </script>

-## Creating a View from Script Template
+### Create View as Script Template

+The example below demonstrates how to create a view by passing the id of the script element containing the HTML markup.

+###### Example

     <script id="index" type="text/x-kendo-template">
         <span>Hello World!</span>
     </script>